Written on 19th Feb, 2018 in Books

 Regardless, I do like the book, especially in comparison to the competition out there.
 The authors often drift beyond their ability to sensibly explain the underpinning subconscious processes of their advice to an average Joe or worse - themselves.
 Using metaphors is a smart way of dealing with it, while attributing sudden life change to supernatural entities, when the main force is change in perspective, is outright stupid.
 Mark did it right.
 Simple standpoint, simple language, concisely put and well exemplified on more or less real stories.

 Anyway, one of the ideas coming out from the book is self-assessment of personal values.
 Roughly a year ago, I had made mine on a whim.
 Actually, it was a list of things that make me happy, or better phrased, that can make me satisfied.
-Not surprisingly, some of them reflect my personal values or standards.
+Not surprisingly, most of them reflect my personal values or standards.
 Some only vaguely, through a set of associations, which may escape the mind of others but work for me, while some literally.

 I decided to take that list and expand on it a bit using reflective questions from the book.
 First of all, I just copied the list I have written on a couple of post-it notes and photographed with my phone, assigning broader values.

 These values, I have organized into yet another table, assigning targets and answering whether they are reality based, socially constructive, and controllable by my own actions.
 In the last column, I put an estimate of the degree to which I periodically meet the set target.